tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/advanced-configuration.md

 The ideal way to configure your workload would be to run each application in a dedicated user account with uniquely scoped groups, then write rules only against those properties.
 The user id cannot be spoofed and there is no pattern matching to contend with.
 However, we recognize this isn't practical in all workloads, which is why we offer the additional properties.

-If multiple properties are specifed, then the matching is performed as a logical AND.
-For example, the identity defintion:
+If multiple properties are specified, then the matching is performed as a logical AND.
+For example, the identity definition:

 ```json
 {